 Section #1, High Rock to Rte.
 16 Begin at the panoramic view at High Rock.
-Cross the Mason-Dixon line and hike through a hemlock forest to finish at a fresh-water spring.
+Cross the Mason-Dixon line and hike through a hemlock forest.
+Eat your lunch at the historic Pen Mar Park.
 Moderately difficult terrain: 6 miles.

 Section #3, Wolfsville Road to Rte.
-40 See the remains of the Black Rock Hotel, a 1900's gambling house.
-Have lunch at Black Rock, and then hike to the panoramic view and fresh-water springs at Annapolis Rocks.
-Moderately difficult terrain: 8.4 miles.
+40 Have lunch at the site of the Black Rock Hotel, a 1900's hotel.
+Then hike to the panoramic view and fresh-water springs at Annapolis Rocks.
+Moderately difficult terrain: 9.5 miles.

-Section #4, Rte.
-40 to Reno Monument Cross the backpacker's bridge over I-70 and hike through the rolling forest to the milk-bottle-shaped George Washington National Monument.
-End at South Mountain, Civil War battle site.
+Section #4, Rte 40 to Reno Monument Cross the backpacker's bridge over I-70 and hike through the rolling forest to the Washington Monument.
 Moderate terrain: 6.5 miles.

-Section #5, Gathland State Park to Reno Monument Explore the state park's 50 ft-high arch monument built as a tribute to Civil War newspaper correspondents.
-Hike along the wooded mountain ridge, eat lunch at scenic White's Rock Overlook, pass Crampton Gap shelter and end at a granite monument dedicated to a General who perished during the Battle at South Mountain.
+Section #5, Gathland State Park to Reno Monument Explore the 50-foot-high arch monument built as a tribute to Civil War newspaper correspondents and hike along the wooded mountain ridge.
+Eat your lunch at the White Rocks Overlook.
 Moderately difficult terrain: 6.5 miles.

-Section #7, Weverton to Harpers Ferry Hike along the C&O Canal next to the Potomac's rapids, stop for lunch at Maryland Heights overlooking the confluence of the Potomac and Shenandoah Rivers, and visit the site of John Brown's raid in historic Harpers Ferry and ATC Headquarters.
+Section #7, Weverton to Harpers Ferry Hike along the C&O Canal overlooking the rapids of the Potomac, then stop for lunch below Maryland Heights at the confluence of the Potomac and Shenandoah Rivers.
+Visit the site of John Brown's raid in historic Harpers Ferry and ATC Headquarters.
 Flat terrain with an optional steep climb to Maryland Heights: 5.5 miles.